 Secretly, we all want drones to be portable.

 People are constantly on the lookout for small-sized products that pack a punch and fit nicely into a small space.
-Hence, I chose DJI Spark.
+Hence, I chose the DJI Spark Portable Mini Drone.

 It is the smallest drone by far from the makers.
-If you want a fast and efficient product, this is the one to get.
+If you want a fast and efficient product, this DJI drone is the one to get.